ReactiveCocoa/ReactiveCocoa/README.md

    }];
 ```

-Signals can also be used to derive state, which is a key component of FRP.
+Signals can also be used to derive state.
+Instead of observing properties and
-Instead of observing properties and setting other properties in response to the
+setting other properties in response to the new values, RAC makes it possible to
-new values, RAC makes it possible to express properties in terms of signals and
+express properties in terms of signals and operations:
-operations:

 ```objc
 // Create a one-way binding so that self.createEnabled will be